zebbern/Zefoy-Automator-2025/README.md

 The TikTok Automation Bot is a Python script designed to automate various interactions with TikTok profiles through [Zefoy](https://zefoy.com/).
 It provides a streamlined way to perform actions such as viewing videos, liking content, and more, utilizing the Selenium WebDriver for browser automation.

+### All options are available and functioning correctly as for this moment!

 ## Prerequisites

 Before you can run the TikTok Automation Bot, you need to have the following installed on your system: